This page deals with scholarships and related funding sources, and also types of employment suitable for students.

 Some students fall for the temptation to apply for student loans because they seem to offer easy money.
 They don’t.
 They can become very burdensome and stay with you for twenty years or more.
 See this link: https://www.cfinancialfreedom.com/avoid-student-loan-debt-paying-college/

 Not to say that student loans can’t be advantageous and appropriate in some situations.
-They can be helpful for a person nearing the end of their college career who has not won enough grants or aids to finish.
-In this case you should be careful in what you select.
+They can be helpful for a person nearing the end of their college career who has not won enough grants or other forms of aid to finish.
+In this case, you should be careful about what you select.
 See “If you must take out loans” below.

-Grants and scholarships are far more available than most people think, and researching them is time well spent.
+Grants and scholarships are far easier to get than most people think, and researching them is time well spent.
 They can fund a large portion of your education.
 But how do you find out about them?

 The first step is learning how much federal aid you qualify for.
 Then you’ll know how much remaining expense you’ll need to cover.
 This means completing the FAFSA: Free Application for Federal Student Aid.

 Most colleges and universities assist students with completing the FAFSA form; see the financial aid department of the school you’re attending or plan to attend.
 The FAFSA must be submitted by March 2 before the semester you plan to start college.
 Allow a few hours to complete the form.
-For an overview see Wikipedia: “Student Financial Aid in the U.S.” Follow the U.S. Education Department instructions here.
+Follow the U.S. Education Department instructions here.

 The level of federal aid you receive depends on parental income; the more your parents make, the less aid you get.
 This doesn’t apply if you’re 24 plus, or married, or a ward of the court, or have a child, or are a veteran.
 To learn your legal dependency status for FAFSA, see this government guide.